jeawrong/mapillary_issues/LABELS.md

 * Try to keep it one assigne per issue, that way its never a discussion on who owns it and needs to take actions on it.
 * Try to move issues back to internal systems and add the tag `info-tracking` when done also make sure to reference this issue correctly back from that issue.
 * Always reference from `system` -> `this repo` never the other way around
+* An issuse MUST have ONE type, At least ONE assigne and At lest ONE system tag

 ## Type